 I use a variety of Powertex products in my art and there’s a range of products for adding colour beyond acrylic paint.
 As a beginner, some of the products might be unfamiliar to you too.
 Here’s a quick guide to choosing colour products for your Powertex mixed media art or craft.

 Powder pigments – Powercolor and Colortricx

 These intense pigments are dry when purchased.
 They need to be mixed with a liquid binder to create a paint.
 Using Easy Varnish as the binder mixes a weatherproof and hardwearing paint.
 You can also mix your own colours with the intensity you want.
-Colortricx pigments are pearl and metallic colours along with the Secret Art Loft range.
+Colortricx pigments are pearl and metallic colours.

 This paint is perfect for a dry brushing technique to highlight textures in fabric sculpture and textured mixed media crafts.
 After creating your base with a single colour of Powertex it can be daunting to start!
 Dive in and layer up different colours and shades for best results.
 I prefer to use these pigments on a dark Powertex base, black, bronze, lead, red or blue.

 These can also be mixed into Powertex Universal Medium and Easy Structure to add colour.